vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

 ## Default maxSummarizedResults limit

-The default limit of `max_used_search_results` is 10 search results for Growth plans and this limit can be extended for Scale plan users.
+The default limit of `max_used_search_results` is 500 search results.
 Setting the values closer to the limit generates a more comprehensive summary, but using a lower value can balance the results with quality and response time.

 ### maxSummarizedResults example